1carew1/CachingRestSpringBoot/README.md

 - cd scripts
 - python sendRequestsToApi.py

+If you get any errors relating to imports you may need to install them such as :
+- sudo apt-get install python-setuptools
+- sudo easy_install pip
+- sudo pip install requests

 This will write some information on the image processing to DB (when it started/finished, processing time ns (probably only ms accurate), cache hit t/f).